weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 Key notes:

 - As it uses a third-party API, you will need an API key.
-The module uses the Google Cloud `access token`.
 - **Its usage may incur costs**.
     - Please check the vendor pricing (e.g. check Google Vertex AI pricing), especially before vectorizing large amounts of data.
 - This module is available on Weaviate Cloud Services (WCS).